David Almond: Early life and education

-Almond was born in Newcastle upon Tyne in 1951 and raised in neighbouring Felling.
-His father was an office manager in an engineering factory and his mother a shorthand typist.
-He was raised Catholic at St Joseph's Catholic Academy and had four sisters and one brother.
-As a child, he dreamed of becoming a writer and "wrote stories and stitched them into little books."
-He describes his childhood as one with "much joy" but also "much sadness," losing his younger sister and father at a young age.
+Almond was born in Newcastle upon Tyne in 1951 and was raised in neighbouring Felling.
+His father was an office manager in an engineering factory and his mother was a shorthand typist.
+Almond was raised Catholic at St Joseph's Catholic Academy and had four sisters and one brother.
+As a child, he dreamed of becoming a writer and "wrote stories and stitched them into little books".
+He describes his childhood as one with "much joy" but also "much sadness", losing his younger sister and father at a young age.

 He was educated at the University of East Anglia and Newcastle Polytechnic.
 After graduating, Almond worked as a teacher for five years; he then moved to an artists' commune in Norfolk and concentrated on his writing.
-He returned to Newcastle and worked as a part-time special-needs teacher while editing the literary journal Panurge.
+He returned to Newcastle] and worked as a part-time special-needs teacher while editing the literary journal Panurge.

 Career

 Almond published his first collection of stories in 1985, Sleepless Nights.
 His second collection, A Kind of Heaven, appeared in 1987.
-He then wrote a series of stories which drew on his own childhood, and which would eventually be published as Counting Stars, published by Hodder in 2000.
+He then wrote a series of stories that drew on his own childhood, and which would eventually be collected as Counting Stars, published by Hodder in 2000.
 In the next seven years, four more novels by Almond made the Carnegie Medal shortlist of five to eight books.